 Advertising due to brand mention / advertising links in the article

 I prefer to travel only with a backpack, especially with my Osprey Farpoint 40.
 In the past, it always had to be a pull suitcase for me, which I could either drag behind/next to me.
-A s well as just put down sometimes, without having to carry all my belongings, as compared to a duffle bag.
-But, a suitcase is also always a bit “annoying” – sometimes the wheels don’t want to go the way, especially on uneven tracks (and then you still have to carry it), you sometimes have to pay extra for a suitcase at transport companies (underground, course ships, buses,…).
-And if you have to run quickly from A to B, in a train station or airport for example, I always found it unnecessary to run myself but then also have to drag the suitcase behind me.
-So I looked up suitable bags for females for backpacking trips, and found the Farpoint 40 by Osprey.
-Read here my experience as a female traveler.
+As well as just put down sometimes, without having to carry all my belongings, as compared to a duffle bag.
+But a suitcase is also always a bit “annoying” – sometimes the wheels don’t want to go the way, especially on uneven tracks (and then you still have to carry it), and you sometimes have to pay extra for a suitcase at transport companies (underground, course ships, buses,…).
+And if you have to run quickly from A to B, in a train station or airport, for example, I always found it unnecessary to run myself but then also have to drag the suitcase behind me.
+So I looked up suitable bags for females for backpacking trips and found the Farpoint 40 by Osprey.
+Read here my experience as a female traveller.

 Why exactly this travel backpack?

 And so, I finally splurged, and I bought myself a “big” but still small travel backpack.
 When I was choosing my “backpacking backpack”, the main thing for me was that it had to have a decent capacity, but still at best complied with the current maximum dimensions for hand luggage.
 And that’s how I came across the Osprey Farpoint 40.
 This pack comes in different capacities, from 38 to 70, and in different colors depending on the size.
 I decided on the small one because it fits exactly into the dimensions for onboard hand luggage of e.g. Lufthansa.
 So of course, you can check the backpack in as luggage, but you don’t have to.
 And to make sure that the backpack also looks good, I chose red – a good choice, in my opinion.